laforge49/gemology/pdml/PDML.md

 and dict collections.
 Multi-line strings are also supported.

-There are two keywords used in PDML: list and dict.
+There are three keywords used in PDML: list, dict and include.
 There are three special characters used as well,
 ", : and #.
 Each item in a list or dict starts on a new line.
 Dictionary keys are strings followed by a colon (:).
+The line following an include is the relative pathname of the file to be included.

 In PDML text, the # indicates the beginning of a comment and the remainder of the line is not